 Solidarity builds on research carried out over the past 4 years and will be exhibited and screened to introduce new audiences blacklisting and to encourage debates around employment rights, activism and the law.
 It is being made independently by City Projects and filmmaker Lucy Parker.
 It will be shown widely at cinema screenings, community events, art galleries, film festivals and Video On Demand.

-Lucy Parker is a filmmaker and lecturer in filmmaking at Kingston University.
+Lucy Parker is a filmmaker and educator.
 Her films have been shown at Images Festival (Toronto), Anthology Film Archive (New York) and with the Independent Cinema Office, who distribute films to cinema’s across the UK.
 Research films for this project have been screened at Voltaire Gallery, London; Rhubaba Gallery, Edinburgh; Scottish Parliament (with Neil Findlay MSP), Birkbeck University.
 The project has built a strong support network from political, art, education and film organisations.

 City Projects has produced works with leading British artists since 2004 including Anja Kirschner & David Panos, whose film The Empty Plan (2010) on Bertolt Brecht lead to a Jarman Award and a Channel 4 Random Acts commission.
 City Projects lead producer Kate Parker also produced Piercing Brightness by Shezad Dawood (2013) a feature film distributed by Soda Pictures to UK cinema's and produced on DVD.
 She has produced several films for Rosalind Nashashibi including Electrical Gaza (2015) which formed part of Rosalind's Turner Prize exhibition in 2017.